cs544-wisc/s24/p6/README.md

 function in PySpark might be useful to rearrange the data.

-Collect and loop over the results, making a call to the server with for each row to insert the measurements to the database.
+Collect and loop over the results, making a call to the server with for each row to insert the measurements into the database.

 Change number types and date formats as necessary.
 Note that CQL requires that you insert date data in `yyyy-mm-dd` format